-The combination of these two types of carbohydrates help to keep you hydrated through water and help to absorb carbohydrates faster for fuel.
+The combination of these two types of carbohydrates, fructose and sucrose, help to keep you hydrated through water and help to absorb carbohydrates faster for fuel.

 Again, you will need to look at the nutrition label on the drink in order to see if it contains electrolytes.